evkx/evkx.github.io/content/models/ds/3/3_E-Tense/_index.md

 ## Climate system

 There is one climate system available.
 This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
-This heat pump can save significant energy used for heating in cold weather.
+This heat pump can save significant energy that the EV would use for heating in cold weather.

 ## Comfort